-They’re made with shredded cheddar and pumpkin puree which keeps them moist, soft and add the pretty color.
+They’re made with shredded cheddar and pumpkin puree which keeps them moist, soft and adds the pretty color.
 The rolls are super easy to make, they can be made in advance and leftovers freeze nicely.
 Perfect for the holidays!

 We had these pumpkin rolls three times last week!
-One time with a roasted tomato soup, one time with a butternut squash soup and as a lunch snack with some Boursin cheese on top.
+One time with roasted tomato soup, one time with a butternut squash soup, and as a lunch snack with some Boursin cheese on top.
 I took the rolls out of the freezer a few hours in advance and just popped them in the hot oven for a few minutes before serving and they were as good as freshly baked!
 A perfect time saver in my opinion!

 These cheezy Pumpkin Rolls are super light and airy!
 I wanted to make them in a shape that’s easily freezable so I formed smooth little balls out of the dough and put three in a muffin cup to make cloverleaf rolls.
 I love pull-apart bread so what could be better than buttery pull-apart rolls?!

 Many people are afraid of working with yeast.
 So if you feel this way, you are definitely not alone!
 But there’s nothing to be afraid of.
 Yes, you need to follow a few simple rules but nothing is more satisfying than a fresh loaf of bread or a batch of homemade rolls fresh out of the oven.
 Making yeast dough is really easy, even if you haven’t worked with yeast before!